arpit017/eksaq-frontend/README.md

 Here is the link of backend repo - https://github.com/arpit017/eksaq-backend

 You can got the deployed link and start recording your audio. it will be automatically uploaded on cloud and saved.
 You can also see previous recordings.
+Please put in your name/topic before starting recording.